 Askham Fell Intro Ride – Nearly 7 miles Parking – If your not able to ride into the area you can park in the Lowther Estate Car park by the river or you can park in the free village car park at Askham Hall, which is a lovely big car park.
 Things to note – route takes in open fell which has sheep, a herd of longhorn cattle and fell ponies.
 There are gates and also a bridge to cross, which some may like to lead across.
 Since March 2025 the bridge at Whale now has mounting blocks and horse friendly gates, which is massive improvement to how it use to be.
 You may like to take a long lead rope so it is easier to manoeuvre your horse across the bridge.
 Some of Askham Fell is open access land for horses so you don’t have to stick to the path and can follow the many other routes across the fell (These extra open access rights for horses are under Section 15 of the CROW Act, which are explained more here http://www.rombalds-riding.org.uk/rights-of-way/current-issues/ ).
 From Askham Hall c...

-A blog recording my rides with my orange horse and bay pony, which I hope will inspire others to explore more on horseback.
-Routes takes in trails in the Lake District, Cumbria, Yorkshire Dales and North Lancashire and are open to all - walkers, cyclists, equestrians and 4x4 off road wheelchair users.
-Sometimes I may also blog about other outdoor access issues, being a keen campaigner on such matters!
+A blog recording my rides as a horseback guide to trails in the Lake District, Cumbria, Yorkshire Dales and North Lancashire.
+Routes are open to all - walkers, cyclists, equestrians and 4x4 off road wheelchair users and by sharing my routes I hope it will inspire others to have riding adventures.
+Sometimes I may also write about life with my horses and the challenges of outdoor access for all.
 To see all rides and blogs click on 'More Posts', labels or use the search tool.